cbrookins/blog.brookins.info/_posts/2024-02-11-reverse-proxy-for-public-services.md

 I used the [**ddns-updater**](https://github.com/qdm12/ddns-updater) project in a container to keep the Cloudflare DNS entries up to date if my IP happened to change.
 Cloudflare DNS documentation suggests using their **API**, [**ddclient**](https://ddclient.net/) and [**DNS-O-Matic**](https://www.dnsomatic.com/), but I was familiar with this project, and already using it, so I stuck with it and it works pretty nicely.

 ## Router
 On my router I only had to expose port **443** to this Raspberry Pi so that it could serve up the encrypted websites.
-I am actually using **Cloudflare** to force everything to **http** so there was no need to expose 80 for any redirects.
+I am actually using **Cloudflare** to force everything to **https** so there was no need to expose 80 for any redirects.